• Skip to primary navigation

 Dedicate a spot in your room to post common phrases that students will often use for your unit of study.
 You could print them out and hang them if you’ll be using them for a while, but it’s also fine to just write them on your board and leave them for a week or two.

-Ask a lot of questions that would require students to use those phrases in their responses.
-Give them plenty of ways to respond to them, such as orally with a partner, on a written exit ticket, during a class survey activity, or as a spoken exit ticket on their way out the door.
-Help them memorize these structures, because a big part of speaking a language well means that you can use the language even without explain the grammar behind it.
+Help them memorize these structures, because a big part of learning to speak French well means that you can use the language even without explaining the grammar behind it.
 Let’s face it… those people out there who don’t love grammar can still correctly use direct object pronouns in their native language, even if they don’t know what that is!
 With the right practice, it can be this way for a second language learner, too.

 5. Build confidence with level-appropriate tasks.

 A lot of times, I think textbooks move WAY too fast and ask far too much for the level the students are actually at.
 French 2 students are often working with some complicated structures (such as the passé composé, direct and indirect objects, then suddenly they need to use them all together in one sentence! 😫), but we have to remember that they are still in the novice range.
-They can learn complicated structures, for sure, but they don’t have the vocabulary yet to discuss ideas in detail.
-It’s hard enough to remember all these structures, understand a speaker, formulate sentences, and then worry about pronouncing them correctly!

 For more information on proficiency levels, you can check out these tables for the CEFR levels (Common European Framework of Reference for Languages) or the ACTFL Performance Descriptors for Language Learners.